Frequently Asked Questions

 - What is the difference between regular almonds and “baru almonds”?

-The short story: baru seeds are often referred to as “baru almonds” throughout current scientific literature because of translation mistakes, but are in fact a completely different species, being edible seeds from a Legume, and completely unrelated to almonds or any other tree nut.
+The short story: baru seeds are often referred to as “baru almonds” throughout scientific literature due to translation mistakes, but are in fact a completely different species, being edible seeds from a Legume, and completely unrelated to almonds or any other tree nut.

 The long story: it’s a massive translation mistake.
 Brazilian scientists apparently couldn’t reach a translation consensus in Academia, and articles referring to Dipteryx alata seeds in English can be found using three terms – baru nuts, baru seeds or baru almonds.
 The correct term, however, would be Baru seeds, since they are not related to nuts or almonds phylogenetically.
 In Portuguese, however, they are called “castanhas de baru”, literally “baru chestnuts”, or “amêndoas de baru”, literally “baru almonds”.